Milk Sharing: Is It Safe?

 TL;DR

 Formal milk banks are the safest option, offering rigorous screening and pasteurization, but may be costly or limited in availability.
-Informal milk sharing is more accessible but carries higher risks due to the lack of oversight and testing.
-Purchasing breastmilk is a practice that should be approached with extreme caution due to significant safety and ethical concerns.

 Before deciding, consult your baby’s healthcare provider and weigh the risks and benefits carefully.
 BRAIN is a helpful acronym for decision making: